zaccharieramzi/kernel-digits-challenge/README.md

 # Use
 ## Easy script
 You can run the whole pipeline by calling `python easy_script.py`.
+The result is written in the file `submissions/Yte.csv`.

 Make sure that **matlab** is in your PATH !
 This scripts call the two parts outlined below :
 ### Big image generation
 We used Matlab to generate larger images.
 To do so run `zoom_color.m` and `zoom_test_color.m` in the folder *matlab_preprocessing*.
-It will generate to `.csv` files that you can load easily with the built functions.
+It will generate to `.csv` files that you can load easily with the built-in functions.
 ### Feature computation and classification
 To compute HOG features and run the SVM classifier you can run `pipeline.py`

-## Notebooks
+## Notebooks (details of the experiments)
 The main notebooks (*gradient_viz*, *grid_search_color* and *grid_search*) are
 relatively easy to use and pretty self forward.
 To open Jupyter, do the
 following: